Talishar/Talishar-FE/README.md

 `yarn start`
 then you should be in developer mode.
 Happy coding!

+You'll probably need to `yarn install` every time you switch branches to make sure dependencies and libraries are up to date.

+## Optional happy fun things:

+Configure Prettier / ES Lint in your editor of choice.
+Helps to maintain a consistent 'code-style' which I think is helpful?

 ## How it's organised:
 Short answer is it isn't really.
 If you have a better idea on how to organise the files, please let me know.

 Otherwise try to keep everything as small as possible, Reacty-containers.
-And pulling data from Redux etc.
+And pulling data from Redux etc. CSS modules help to keep stuff locally scoped.

 ## Available Scripts